Ozarrian2026/all-programs-/README.md

-# all-programs-
+# all-programs
-all of the python files, just in case
+#all of the python files, just in case